Historic Elora Home, 177 Chalmers St.

 The Elora Mill Revitalisation is expected to transform Elora into a first class international village.
 The Elora Mill has always attracted visitors to Elora because it is one of the few early Ontario five-storey grist mills still in existence.
 One of the aspects of the new development is to maintain the historic integrity of the area.

 Restoring the Elora walking bridge is going to be key to the development.
 The bridge will link Mill Street West to Victoria Street on the south side of the Grand River, creating pedestrian access between new commercial developments south of the river and downtown Elora.
-A new glassed-in walkway is also to be created connecting the new inn’s lobby on the south side of the river, with the Elora Mill Inn and its outbuildings on the north side.
+A new glassed-in walkway is also to be created connecting the new inns lobby on the south side of the river, with the Elora Mill Inn and its outbuildings on the north side.
 The walkway is expected to follow the curvature of the Drimmie Dam and lead to the second floor of the Elora Mill.
-Pearle Hospitality (formerly Landmark) is also planning to build a public walkway along the riverbank that will connect to other trails in the area.
+Landmark is also planning to build a public walkway along the riverbank that will connect to other trails in the area.
 Check back here frequently for updates on the Elora Mill project.

 The historic towns of Elora and Fergus are known for their unique shops, fine dining and charm.

 Fergus and Elora boast of having a high concentration of artists and musicians, who provide the towns with cultural flavours that are rarely found in other small communities.
-The Elora Centre for the Arts and the Wellington Artists' Gallery and Art Centre are just two of many artistic venues offered in the area.
-The fall Studio Tour is a popular attraction, where participants can visit artists' studios and get a first hand look at how they create their art.
+The Elora Centre for the Arts and the Wellington Artists’ Gallery and Art Centre are just two of many artistic venues offered in the area.
+The fall Studio Tour is a popular attraction, where participants can visit artists’ studios and get a first hand look at how they create their art.
 The month of October is highlighted by Scare Fair, which is comprised of unique wire and paper monster sculptures created by local artist Tim Murton and located in various places throughout the town.
+The Twilight Zoo is a walking tour that visits each of the monsters.

 The Elora Cataract Trail provides excellent hiking and cycling for outdoor enthusiasts.